Soph231/string-manipulation-tools/google-sheets/README.md

 Carex_secta

-To replace underscores with spaces:
+To replace underscores with spaces in column E cell 2 (E2) enter:

 =SUBSTITUTE(B2,"_"," ")

 Expected result:
 Carex secta
+Drag the formula down to apply to all entries.

-Exercise 3: Extract Text
+#### Exercise 3: Extract Text

 After replacing the underscores, we may want to extract only the genus name.

-Example:

-Carex secta
+For example, in cell E2 we have (Carex secta
+), use the formula below to extract genus name:

 Formula: